RamonGarciaJr956/lone_star_cup_stream_overlay/README.md

 3. Check your network connection and firewall settings
 4. Validate your data format matches the specification exactly
 5. Implement logging to track the data being sent and received
+6. For motor data issues, verify the manufacturer name and motor designation match the ThrustCurve database format

 ## Competition Notes